Pedro Cieza de León: Early life

 In light of the prohibition of entry into the Spanish colonies for Jews and Jewish converts to Catholicism, Alonso López and Luis de Torres attested for Cieza de León that he was not prohibited.
-Jewish converso Pedro López de Cazalla, secretary of Spanish conquistador Francisco Pizarro, conqueror of the Incan Empire, was also his first cousin..
+Pedro López de Cazalla, secretary of Spanish conquistador Francisco Pizarro, conqueror of the Incan Empire, was also his first cousin.

 In South America

+Cieza de León participated in various expeditions throughout South America and he saw the deplorable state into which the Inca Empire (Tawantinsuyu) had fallen.
+He made note of the sharply reduced population of almost all areas as a result of the Spanish conquest, as also their violence towards the local population.
+He complained about the state of affairs, writing:

+I do not approve of the overthrow of power in any way, but I still mourn the extortion and ill-treatment inflicted by the Spaniards on the Indians, enslaved by cruelty, despite their nobility and the high dignity of their people.
+Because of this, all these valleys, which were densely populated in the past, are now almost deserted, as many people know.

-Cieza de León participated in various expeditions and helped found a number of cities.
+During Cieza's travels in Peru, he helped found a number of cities.
 These activities include the following: